 The PCC and Chief Constable also hold a monthly meeting to discuss and make decisions relating to strategic direction, policy issues and medium/longterm planning.
 Meetings of the Strategic Governance Board, which is chaired by the PCC and attended by chief officers from both organisations, are held in private but the decisions are published on this website.

 The PCC also meets with Suffolk’s Police and Crime Commissioner, Tim Passmore, and the Chief Constables of both counties to monitor collaboration between the two forces.
-Meetings of the Norfolk and Suffolk Collaboration Panel are held in public every other month, with the venue alternating between Norfolk and Suffolk.
+Meetings of the Norfolk and Suffolk Collaboration Panel are held in public, with the venue alternating between Norfolk and Suffolk.

 Throughout the year, monitoring takes place of the PCC and police budgets, with formal reports on spending against the set budgets subject to scrutiny at public meetings where the PCC holds the Chief Constable to account.